rbredtech/consent-management-provider/README.md

 - GET `/loader-with-banner.js` - Alternative to Returns a javascript bundle providing the `__tcfapi()` API for client side checking of consent status including support for consent banner display, see below for `__tcfapi('showBanner', ...)`.
 - GET `/set-consent?consent=1` - Issue a request to this URL if a user has given consent, alternatively use the API, see below for `__tcfapi('setConset', ...)`.
 - GET `/set-consent?consent=0` - A request to this URL revokes consent.
-- GET `/remove-consent` - Any previously saved consent decision is deleted

 ### Checking of consent status